iamleese/fim-blocks/readme.md

 **This plugin contains the following blocks:**
 - Google PDF Embed: Embeds a Google PDF via a public-viewable link
 - Mobile Button Group / Mobile Buttons: A button template for mobile landing pages.
-- TODO.
-CFF Album Embed: *This may not be supported in the future*

 ## Changelog
+### 2.1
+- Restructured blocks.
+- Fixed embed height in PDF block.

 ### 2.0.1
 Rebuild of all blocks.
 Fixed deprecations